CiscoDevIoT/gateway-python-grovepi/README.md

 }
 ```

   1. **type**: The name of a sensor class file.
-The python file having this name should be in cisco_grovepi.
+The python file having this name should be in *cisco_grovepi* directory.
   2. **pin**: The pin which the sensor is connected to on the GrovePi board.
 It should be a string like  "A1" or "D4", or pin number.
-You can check the details about it in [here](https://www.dexterindustries.com/GrovePi/engineering/port-description/).
+You can check the details about it in [here].(https://www.dexterindustries.com/GrovePi/engineering/port-description/).
   3. **name**: The display name of the sensor on DevIoT.
   4. **options**: The parameter for setting additional values.
 It can be omitted, or left with {}.
-It is not necessary for pre-defined classes in cisco_grovepi directory.
+It is **not** necessary for pre-defined classes in *cisco_grovepi* directory.
 You can utilize this value when you define a new class.

 * Run gateway service on Raspberry Pi.
 Replace 'your_id@cisco.com' with your DevIoT account.